jvican/jvican.github.io/content/post/from-45s-to-1s.md

 check the compilation times of every box.)

 We finally have a visual of all the implicit searches our program is doing, and how their dependencies look like.
+But before we keep finding out what the graph represents, let's take a slight detour and learn about common implicit and macro usage patterns and in which context they are used.

-Before we keep fiddling with the graph, let's learn about common implicit and macro usage patterns and which kind of inefficiencies we're after.
-That will help guide our exploration.
+This background information will help us read the flamegraph.

 #### Type derivation for the win